 Staffs will have the opportunity to set an individual conference with one of the workshop instructors

 what is fyi?

-The Jostens Summer Yearbook Workshop is the PREMIER yearbook event of the summer.
-What takes your staff 6-8 weeks to complete in the Fall will be done in ONLY 2.5 days!
+The Florida Yearbook Institute is the premier yearbook event of the summer.
+What takes your staff 6-8 weeks to complete in the Fall, will be done in less than three days!

 Join hundreds of students and advisers to learn about:

 At FYI, we believe in preparation and a proactive approach.
 This is why we have the finest folks in the yearbook world to collaborate with you and your staff to bring out your yearbook best.

 Staffs will have the opportunity to set an individual conference with one of the workshop instructors during the registration window.
 During these sessions, you can share your theme, coverage and design ideas and set goals for the workshop.
 Be on the lookout for an email to select your time!

 YOUR COVER COMES ALIVE

 Yes.
 We judge yearbooks by their cover.
 Meet one on one with a cover artist to create the best cover your school has ever seen